Fossils as Unique Gem Materials

 Most meteorites are silicate-rich and may contain minerals unknown on Earth.
 Though used less often in jewelry, slices and cabochons of these specimens can reveal the attractive minerals within.

-Stony-metal meteorites occur more rarely.
-These have beautiful silicate minerals surrounded by an iron matrix.
+Stony-metal meteorites occur more rarely and have beautiful silicate minerals surrounded by an iron matrix.
 Though valued for its scarcity, this material may pose a challenge during polishing.

 Unusual Mineral Habits as Unique Gem Materials